|Some Early OS X 10.8.5 Problem Posts/Notes/Tips:|

 Nvidia Quadro/GeForce Drivers for OS X 10.8.5 (12F37): ("Suppl.
 Update" Breaks these)

 An early post from a Mac Pro owner said his Nvidia Quadro 4000 was 'not supported' after the OS X 10.8.5 Update.
-(At the time the latest Quadro/Geforce OS X driver at their site search was v313.01.02.)
-But they've now posted an update for OS X 10.8.5 (12F37) - v313.01.03.
+(At that time the latest Quadro/Geforce OS X driver at their site search was v313.01.02f01.)
+But they posted an update for OS X 10.8.5 (12F37) - v313.01.03f01.
 See notes and Supported Products tab on that page for details and the "Additional information" Tab has an installation guide and details about the new NVIDIA Driver Manager preference pane.
 The Graphics Driver Tab allows you to switch between the newer ('web') nvidia driver or the driver included with OS X 10.8.5.
 This 'web' driver pref setting is stored in nvram apparently as they note clearing the nvram will revert back to using the original 10.8.5 driver.
-(FYI: Per a link on the new driver page, the latest Mac CUDA driver is still v5.5.24 from 8/13/2013.)
+(I try to post later Nvidia OS X driver updates on the Video topics page.)

 OS X 10.8.5 Bluetooth Adapter Problems/Tips: (fix listed in "Supplemental Update")